watermarkhu/mkdocstrings-matlab/docs/index.md

 --8<-- "docs/snippets/+mynamespace/typed_function.m"
 ```

-!!! note

-    Syntax highlighting of argument blocks is incorrect due to the outdated MATLAB lexer in [Pygments](https://github.com/pygments/pygments/) and will be resolved after [our PR](https://github.com/pygments/pygments/pull/2887) is merged.

 Given the function above, the rendered documentation here is created from the following markdown document file,

 ```markdown title="docs/api.md"